 When it comes to Android phones, there’s a constant rush to be the so-called iPhone killer.
 Either that, or the next “Google phone”.
 Neither title is accurate for each new device, because Android as an operating system still isn’t competitive enough with iOS (though with each passing day it gets a little closer).
-But what Android has that Apple never will is customization, and that enables companies like LG to build some really unique devices.
+But what top rated Android phones have that Apple phones never will is customization, and that enables companies like LG to build some really unique devices.
 The Doubleplay is one such device.

 The LG Doubleplay is named after its dual displays, which unlike the Kyocera Echo doesn’t eliminate the QWERTY keyboard for a full-size secondary screen, but splits the keyboard in half and puts a small, wallet-picture sized screen smack in the middle.
 This design choice is intentionally made for the multitasking youth of today, who love to text, love to go online, and do most of it on their phones.
 The Doubleplay’s sole function is to do exactly that, enable users to do whatever they want with their smartphones on the large screen, and simultaneously read and receive texts in the smaller screen.

 As with any smartphone with a physical keyboard, the Doubleplay is a thick, fat device with rounded edges akin to the long-dead Helio Ocean.
 It slips in and out of the pocket with ease, but is bulky.
 The 320×480 display is only 3.5”, the same as what you get on an iPhone, and considered small by today’s standards with Android phones.
 That said, the screen is accurate and is just as easy to type on as the keyboard, if not easier.

 Sliding out the keyboard reveals the small 1.5” square display, which has nine possible functions, which you can read about below in the software section.
 This smaller screen is also touchscreen and reads presses easily, though the small size makes it easy to accidentally miss the function you want to select.